gremble0/kebab/README.md

 ```

 ### Building the compiler
-To build the compiler you will first need to build llvm from source, note that this which will take a while.
+To build the compiler you will first need to build llvm from source (this will take a while).
 After initializing llvm as a submodule change your working directory into that submodule:
 ```sh
 cd lib/llvm-project
 ```